Fairbanks Drinking Water Quality

 What's Really in Your Tap Water?

-Fairbanks tap water is generally safe, though there are a few things worth knowing.
+Fairbanks tap water meets EPA standards, though there are a few things worth knowing.
 Lead levels test well below the EPA action level.
 There have been 40 violations recorded over the past 3 years.

 Generally Safe